bigeasy/stencil/diary.md

 </body>
 </html>
 ```

+Note: Coming back to change `call` to `upto`.
+It conveys the recursion, that the
+template is supposed to repeat.
+The attribute `call` makes it seem like you
+would be able to invoke any named `each` or `with` in the template.
+That may be
+desirable, but not at this point.
+That could easily be done using tags.
+(Recursion can easily be done using tags in any case.)

 Often times you need to write out information that has a tree-like structure, it
 could be your site navigation, an organization chart, or folders and the files